cgarciae/dataget/docs/index.md

 ```

 ## Contributing

-Read our guide on [Creating a Dataset](https://cgarciae.github.io/dataget/dataset/) if you are interested in adding a dataset to dataget.
+Adding a new dataset is easy!
+Read our guide on [Creating a Dataset](https://cgarciae.github.io/dataget/dataset/) if you are interested in contributing a dataset.

 ## License
 MIT License